 2. MSI Z490-A

-But let’s see what the specs are and then make our final judgment.
+But let’s see what the specs make it different from its competitor.

 Who is it best for?